 Energy Efficiency - six key points to consider

 Melbourne is known for long chilly winters and at times, very hot summers.
 The cost of gas and electricity has risen dramatically over the last decade, and will continue to rise for the foreseeable future.
-As a builder who is actively conscious of the environmental impact of building and renovating houses, DDB continues to explore ways to reduce energy consumption in the homes we build.
+As a builder who is actively conscious of the environmental impact of building and renovating houses, DDB Design continues to explore ways to reduce energy consumption in the homes we build.

 1. Double Glazing

 Our homes incorporate a huge amount of window glazing, so the type of glass we use plays a major role in determining how energy efficient the house will be.
 And in our homes, double glazing is a must.
 We typically use Low-E (Thermally efficient) glass which has a special reflective coating on the outside.
 This coating is designed to greatly reduce heat loss and heat gain through the glass.
 From a functional aspect, it also helps with privacy and looks great on modern homes.